hutchresearch/teaching-toolkit-cdn/README.md

 # teaching-toolkit-cdn
-Repository that contains CDN files such as css and images for teaching toolkit web app.
+Repository that contains CDN files such as CSS and images for teaching toolkit web app.